astro-capo categorizes your <head>

 that helps your site render faster and more efficiently.
 Using astro-capo is simpler than trying to remember the optimal order yourself.

-This site you’re reading right now uses astro-capo.
+This website you’re reading right now uses astro-capo.
 Install the official Capo browser extension from the Chrome Web Store.
 Once installed, click the extension icon on any page here.
 You’ll see firsthand how astro-capo optimizes my <head>

 elements.
 It’s a great way to visualize the impact of proper <head>